ADA general questions.

 Students in need of assistance regarding coursework should contact the Disability Resource Center

 - What employees are protected under the ADA?

 All qualified employees who have a physical and/or mental impairment that substantially limits one or more major life activities are protected from illegal discrimination.
 Furthermore, if the condition affects the individual’s ability to perform essential job functions, the employee may request a reasonable accommodation.
 Other individuals who are protected under the ADA include those who have a record of a disability and/or those who are regarded as having a disability.

 - What about service animals and the ADA?

 Service animals are defined as dogs (or in some cases a miniature horses) that are individually training to do work or perform tasks for people with disabilities.
 Service animals are working animals, not pets.
 The work or task a service animal has been trained to provide must be directly related to the person’s disability.
 A dog (or other animal) whose sole function is to provide comfort or emotional support do not qualify as service animals under the ADA.
-For more information, review UF Regulation 2.021, Animals Prohibited in Buildings or contact UF’s Office of Equal Opportunity and Affirmative Action, email: firstname.lastname@example.org; phone: 352-273-1776.
+For more information, review UF Regulation 2.021, Animals Prohibited in Buildings or contact UF’s Office for Accessibility and Gender Equity, email: email@example.com; phone: 352-273-1098.

 - Do service animals have to wear a vest or patch or special harness identifying them as service animals?

 No. The ADA does not require service animals to wear a vest, ID tag, or specific harness.

 - Are emotional support, therapy, comfort, or companion animals considered service animals under the ADA?

 No. These terms are used to describe animals that provide comfort just by being with a person.
 Because they have not been trained to perform a specific job or task, they do not qualify as service animals under the ADA.
 However, some State or local governments have laws that allow people to take emotional support animals into public places.
 You may check with your State and local government agencies to find out about these laws.